How to Use a Crock Pot with tons of tips and tricks. Ideas that will make using this time-saving kitchen appliance simple and easy!

 Add Dairy Products Like Milk or Cheese at or Near the End

-To make sure dairy products like milk and cheese don’t curdle during cooking, add them at or near the end of the recipes cooking time.
+To make sure dairy products like milk and cheese don’t curdle during cooking, add them at or near the end of the recipe cooking time.

 Don’t Open the Lid Unless You Have To